matteobecchi/timeseries_analysis/README.md

 * `num_tau_w` (int, optional): the number of different tau_window values tested.
 Default is 20.
 * `min_tau_w` (int, optional): the smaller tau_window value tested.
 It has to be larger that 1.
 Default is 2.
 * `max_tau_w` (int, optional): the larger tau_window value tested.
 It has to be larger that 2.
 Default is the largest possible window.
 * `min_t_smooth` (int, optional): the smaller t_smooth value tested.
 It has to be larger that 0.
-Default is 1.
+Default is 1 (corresponding to no smoothing).
 * `max_t_smooth` (int, optional): the larger t_smooth value tested.
 It has to be larger that 0.
 Default is 5.
 * `step_t_smooth` (int, optional): the step in the t_smooth values tested.
 It has to be larger that 0.
 Default is 1.

 ## Output
-The algorithm will attempt to perform the clustering on the input data, using different `t_smooth` (from 1 frame, i.e no smoothing, to 5 frames, unless differently specified in the input parameters) and different `tau_window` (logarithmically spaced between 2 frames and the entire trajectory length, unless differently specified in the input parameters).
+The algorithm will attempt to perform the clustering on the input data, using different `t_smooth` (from `min_t_smooth` frames to `max_t_smooth` frames, with steps of `step_t_smooth`) and different `tau_window` (logarithmically spaced between 2 frames and the entire trajectory length, unless differently specified in the input parameters).

 * `number_of_states.txt` contains the number of clusters for each combination of `tau_window` and `t_smooth` tested.
 * `fraction_0.txt` contains the fraction of unclassified data points for each combination of `tau_window` and `t_smooth` tested.
-* `output_figures/Time_resolution_analysis.png` plots the previous two data, for the case `t_smooth = 1`.
 * Figures with all the Gaussian fittings are saved in the folder `output_figures` with the format `t_smooth_tau_window_Fig1_iteration.png`.

 Then, the analysis with the values of `tau_window` and `t_smooth` specified in `input_parameters.txt` will be performed.

 * The file `states_output.txt` contains information about the recursive fitting procedure, useful for debugging.
+* `output_figures/Fig1_iteration.png` plot the histograms and best fits for each iteration.
 * The file `final_states.txt` contains the list of the states, for which central value, width and relevance are listed.
 * The file `final_tresholds.txt` contains the list of the tresholds between states.

-* `output_figures/Fig0.png` plots the raw data.
-* `output_figures/Fig1_iteration.png` plot the histograms and best fits for each iteration.
-* `output_figures/Fig2.png` plots the data with the clustering thresholds and Gaussians.
-* `output_figures/Fig3.png` plots the colored signal for the particle with `example_ID` ID.
-* `output_figures/Fig4.png` shows the mean time sequence inside each state, and it's useful for checking the meaningfulness of the results.
-* The file `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
-Altough, they are not super friendly to use.
-* If the trajectory from which the signal was computed is present in the working directory, and called `trajectory.xyz`, a new file, `colored_trj.xyz` will be printed, with the correct typing according to the clustering.
-But a bit of fine-tuning will be necessary inside the function `print_colored_trj_from_xyz()` in `function.py`.
+The analisys returns a `ClusteringObject`, which contains methods for plotting all the results.
+They are illustrated in the example scripts.

 ## Multivariate time-series version
 The `main_2d.py` algorithm works in a similar fashion, taking as input 2D or 3D data.
-Each component of the signal has to be loaded with its own input data; just add one line with the path to the files to `data_directory.txt`.
+Each component of the signal has to be loaded as its own input data; just add one line with the path to the files to `data_directory.txt`.
 Signals are normalized between 0 and 1; changing this can change the performance of the algorithm, so you may want to try the clustering with different normalizations.
 You can find an example of usage in `examples/example_script_2d.py`

 ## Required Python 3 packages
 `matplotlib`, `numpy`, `plotly`, `scipy`.